Home » Soups and Stews » Mango Gazpacho

 How to Peel a Mango:

-• Working around the flat pit of a mango can be tricky and the flesh slippery.
+• Working around a mango’s flat pit can be tricky, and the flesh can be slippery.
 I’ve tried fancy-schmancy mango cutters, but when they get dull, they’re useless.

 • Instead, use a sharp knife to cut around the pit.
-When you’re close to the pit, there will be a textural change to the mango flesh, and you’ll definitely know when you hit the pit!
+When you’re close to the pit, the mango flesh will change texture, and you’ll definitely know when you hit the pit!

 How to Dice a Mango: